This Labour Day, remember the workers who died because of Donald Trump's deadly pandemic response

 Around the country, thousands of meatpacking plant workers have become infected; scores have died.
 UFCW, the United Food and Commercial Workers union, criticizes the failure to compel corporations that employ its members to report COVID-19 deaths: meat processors JBS, Tyson Foods, Cargill, and Smithfield Foods, and retailers like Walmart, grocery chains like Albertsons and Kroger, and many more.

-Frontline, essential workers are disproportionately people of color, with many sectors staffed predominantly by immigrants.
-They drive the economy, grow and deliver food, clean and care for the elderly and provide childcare.
+Front-line, essential workers are disproportionately people of colour, with many sectors staffed predominantly by immigrants.
+They drive the economy, grow and deliver food, clean and care for the elderly and provide child care.
 Few have the luxury to decide to work from home.
 They don't have sick days, or access to affordable health care.
 Medical workers still report PPE shortages.

-The United States, the wealthiest nation in history, has just over 4 per cent of the world's population but over 20 per cent of the recorded COVID-19 deaths.
+The United States, the wealthiest nation in history, has just over four per cent of the world's population but over 20 per cent of the recorded COVID-19 deaths.
 Trump's abdication of responsibility, rushing to reopen the economy while downplaying the pandemic as an election year strategy, has been stunning, deadly and potentially criminal.

 Worker resistance to Trump's lethal pandemic response is growing.
 Teachers around the country have been pushing back against plans to reopen schools quickly without plans and equipment in place to protect them, their students or staff, in a number of cases threatening to strike.